+Yes

-No 🗌
+No

-If so, would you agree with the mechanism for a policy statement of Environmental Principles as outlined above?
+- would you agree with the mechanism for a policy statement of conmental Principles as outlined above?

+Yes

-Yes \boxtimes No
+No

+Q1: Should Northern Ireland continue to be guided by these

-This response is from the Institute of Public Health in Ireland (IPH).
+- This response is from the Institute of Public Health in Ireland (IPH).
 In our response we make some suggestions for DAERA.
 For ease of reference, we place the recommendations at the start of each section.
-Each recommendation is then explained in the text.

-IPH recommends that the relationship between the environment and human health be made explicit within environmental principles and governance.
-This includes definitions that promote enhancing, as well as protecting, the environment, including for human health.

-IPH recommends that the explanation of the environmental principles acknowledges both the direct effects of environmental conditions on health and the indirect effects of environmental change on social and economic determinants of population health.

-IPH recommends that the environmental principles refer to the UN Sustainable Development Goals (SDG).

-PH recommends that the guiding objective of a high level of human health protection shall be ensured in the definition and implementation of all Union policies and activities applies to the policies and activities of the OEP as it does to the European Commission.
+Each recommendation is then explained in the text. - IPH recommends that the relationship between the environment and human health be made explicit within environmental principles and governance.
+This includes definitions that promote enhancing, as well as protecting, the environment, including for human health. - IPH recommends that the explanation of the environmental principles acknowledges both the direct effects of environmental conditions on health and the indirect effects of environmental change on social and economic determinants of population health. - IPH recommends that the environmental principles refer to the UN Sustainable Development Goals (SDG). - IPH recommends that the guiding objective of a high level of human health protection shall be ensured in the definition and implementation of all Union policies and activities applies to the policies and activities of the OEP as it does to the European Commission.

-1.1 Introduction to the Institute of Public Health - www.publichealth.ie analysis and evaluation; partnership working; specialist training and public communications.
+• 1.1 Introduction to the Institute of Public Health - www.publichealth.ie

+The Institute of Public Health is an all-island organisation which operates on a transboundary basis, focussed on Ireland and Northern Ireland but also in a cross-UK and European context.
+Our purpose is to inform public policy to support healthier populations in Ireland and Northern Ireland.
+We do this through research and evidence review; policy analysis and evaluation; partnership working; specialist training and public communications.
 We focus on promoting health and wellbeing, improving health equity, and reducing health inequalities throughout the life course.
 The Institute has researchers and policy specialists from a range of disciplines based in offices in Dublin and Belfast and is jointly funded by the Departments of Health in Ireland and Northern Ireland.
 The IPH is responding to this consultation as it recognises the importance of the OEP for environmental policy in Northern Ireland.